-As children grow their musculoskeletal systems are in a state of constant change.
-It is true that young bodies are very elastic and can withstand the frequent knocks and falls of childhood.
-However, it is important to consider the effect that injury can have on a dynamic growing system.
-Osteopaths pay close attention to developmental progress and the way that a child is learning to move.
-Sometimes a small timely change to a child’s mobility can affect the way that they are able to learn new motor skills.
+As children grow, their musculoskeletal systems are constantly changing.
+It is true that in general young bodies are resilient and can withstand the frequent knocks and falls of childhood.
+However, it is important to consider the potential effect that an injury can have on a dynamic growing system.
+How might an unresolved injury alter the way new skills are learnt and therefore the way movement patterns and postural support are developed?
+Could an unresolved injury ultimately affect the way a child grows?

-It is also important to note that babies can also show signs of strain or tension within their bodies.
-Osteopaths often relate this to strains from the birth process, or from the later stages of prenatal life where the baby grows rapidly in an increasingly confined space.
-Awkward positions in-utero are thought to be associated with unusual pattern of tension and/or movement in babies.
+It is important to note that babies can also show signs of strain or tension within their bodies.
+Osteopaths often relate movement limitations or tension pattens to strains from the birth process or awkward positioning during the later stages of a baby's prenatal growth.

+Osteopaths use a gentle hands-on approach to improve the mobility of joints, muscles and fascial tissues throughout the body.
 Osteopathic treatment for children is very gentle.
-It will only be carried out with consent from a parent/guardian and age appropriate cooperation from the child.
-For this reason, please ensure that your child attends their appointment with a parent/guardian.
-This includes teenagers.
+It will only be carried out with consent from a parent/guardian and with age appropriate cooperation from the child.

 Osteopaths enjoy working collaboratively with the other health professionals already involved in your child’s care.
 Where necessary they will also assist you to access other health services to help your child thrive.